flemingsyaifullah/testapp/README.md

 The implementation is just to migrate existing method CarListing (public ActionResult CarListing()) whereas currently still implemented at controller (HomeController).
 There is no logic changes

-3. Need to display plate number expiration date and car status based on car type.</br>
-To apply the requirement, please give new implementation to the abstract method with below new logic :
+3. The dealer plan to open a new showroom branch at ABC city and need to follow regulation of ABC city as below</br>
-- Add column Plate Number Expired Date at the UI
+- Need to add column Plate Number Expired Date at the UI
-- Add column Car Status at the UI with below condition</br>
+- Need to add column Car Status at the UI with below condition</br>
   For local car type
   - if plate number expired date <= 5 years of the date now then Car Status should be displayed "Bisa dijual"
   - if plate number expired date > 5 years of the date now then Car Status should be displayed "Tidak bisa dijual" </br>